SweatBuddy A: "I'm on a Keto Diet."

-Complete Guide to Keto Diet in Asia contributed by Sports Nutritionist James and Michael Baker, Founder of Ketao - using high quality ingredients to create Keto products that optimise your energy levels, focus, fat burning, and overall health.
+The Complete Guide to Keto Diet in Asia is contributed by Sports Nutritionist James, based in Singapore and Michael Baker, Founder of Ketao, based in Hong Kong and Sydney Australia.
+Ketao uses high quality ingredients to create Keto products that optimise your energy levels, focus, fat burning, and overall health.

 Questions or feedback for the contributors?
 Please drop a note to: [email protected].